Offshore Wind Transmission Course (UK)

 Hongbiao Song

-Global Technical Tender Leader for Offshore Wind
+Global Technical Tender Leader for Offshore Wind, GE Vernova (Grid Solutions)

-Carl Baker
+Carl Barker

-GE Vernova (Grid Solutions)
+Consulting Engineer, GE Vernova (Grid Solutions)

 Maxime Toulotte

-Maxime Toulotte is working as Markets & New Solutions Director for the Power Transmission business group in Nexans.
-He is responsible for the commercialization of innovations, Client engagement prior tendering, business intelligence and marketing.
-He has experience in Sales & Tendering for large turnkey HV submarine cable projects, and study management.
-Prior to that he was Lead and Tender Engineer for the supply of HV and MV submarine composite cables and related accessories for offshore wind power projects and utility cable projects.
+Maxime is responsible for the commercialization of innovations, client engagement prior to tendering, business intelligence, and marketing within Nexans' Power Transmission business group.
+He has experience in sales and tendering for large turnkey HV submarine cable projects and study management.
+Prior to this role, he served as Lead and Tender Engineer for the supply of HV and MV submarine composite cables and related accessories for offshore wind and utility cable projects.
+He holds an MSc in Electrical Engineering.

 Sameer Singhal

-HVDC Product Manager GE Vernova (Grid Solutions)
+HVDC Product Manager, GE Vernova (Grid Solutions)

 For all relevant student information on this course, such as the refund and cancellation, data protection policies, and more, please see the Student Info page below.